ChaoticByte/Fragmented/README.md

 ## Known Issues

 - screen scaling is unsupported; Using screen scaling could lead to an either blurry UI, or no scaling at all -> see #45
-- the shaderlib API is still unstable, this will change with version 10
 - commandline interface: `--headless` is not supported